paulgovan/ReliaGrowR/README.md

 install_packages('ReliaGrowR')
 ```

-You can install the development version of rga like so:
+You can install the development version of ReliaGrowR like so:

 ``` r
 devtools::install_github('paulgovan/ReliaGrowR')